 1. Choice of Pillow

-A pillow that is too small or too large for you might cause strain on the muscles in your neck, which can lead to neck pain.
+A pillow that is too small or too large might strain the muscles in your neck, leading to neck pain.
 Therefore, if you have neck discomfort, it is best to switch pillows or use an orthopedic pillow, especially if you have cervical disease or the pain lasts for a long time.

 2. Sleep Position